-The term alcoholic brings to mind someone who’s stumbling about, slurring their speech, loud and obnoxious, dangerous to themselves and others.
-They get into fights, rack up DWI’s, lose their jobs, and often their families and friends.
+The term ‘alcoholic’ brings to mind someone stumbling about, slurring his speech, loud and obnoxious, dangerous to himself and others.
+He gets into fights, racks up DWI’s, loses his jobs, and often his family and friends.
 A high-functioning alcoholic often displays none of these behaviors.

 My heart goes out to those battling addiction, but it is their loved ones whose pain I feel most.
 Through no fault of their own, their lives have been decimated as they walk the impossible line between aiding and enabling.
 Persuading a high-functioning alcoholic to get help is rife with challenges because the alcoholic fights you with seemingly irrefutable evidence.
 “Paula, I get up for work everyday, I hold down a job – I couldn’t do that if I were an alcoholic!”
 Robert’s doctor estimated he’d been an alcoholic for only a few years: “He hasn’t been drinking that long.
 Some people come in and they’ve been addicted since their college days.
 That’s tough to turn around.”
 Having survived an alcoholic, I’ve learned that a staggering percentage of alcoholics can hide their addiction and continue abusing their bodies without the impediment of intervention.
 For Robert, it was an incredible achievement, swiftly executed into a lethal outcome.
 High-functioning.